-SKYWEST, INC. Withhold All For All Except To withhold authority to vote for any individual nomine mark "For All Except" and write the number(s) of the nominee(s) on the line below. ee(s), The Board of Directors recommends you vote FOR the following: I 1.
-Election of Directors Nominees 01) Jerry C. Atkin06) Ronald J. Mittelstaedt02) W. Steve Albrecht07) Andrew C. Roberts03) Russell A. Childs08) Keith E. Smith04) Smita Conjeevaram09) Steven F. Udvar - Hazy05) Meredith S. Madden10) James L. Welch The Board of Directors recommends you vote FOR proposal 2 For Against Abstain 2.
-To consider and vote upon, on an advisory basis, the compensation of the Company's named executive officers.
-The Board of Directors recommends you vote FOR proposal 3.
-For Against Abstain 3.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm.
-NOTE: Also includes authorization to vote upon such other business as may properly come before the meeting or any adjournment thereof.
+SKYWEST, INC. For All Withhold All For All Except To withhold authority to vote for any individual nomin- mark "For All Except" and write the number(s) of the nominee(s) on the line below. ee(s), \neg The Board of Directors recommends you vote FOR the following: 1.
+Election of Directors Nominees: 01) Jerry C. Atkin 05) Ronald J. Mitt 02) Russell A. Childs 06) Andrew C. Rol 03) Smita Conjeevaram 07) Keith E. Smith 04) Meredith S. Madden 08) James L. Welc perts The Board of Directors recommends you vote FOR pro For Against Abstain 2.
+To consider and vote upon, on an advisory basis, th 3.
+To ratify the appointment of Ernst & Young LLP as t NOTE: Also includes authorization to vote upon such other business as may properly come before the meeting or any adjournment thereof.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Signature [PLEASE SIGN WITHIN BOX] Da ate Signature (Joint Owners) Date